MicrosoftDocs/winrt-api/windows.ui.xaml.automation/automationproperties_getisdatavalidforform_597294680.md

 # Windows.UI.Xaml.Automation.AutomationProperties.GetIsDataValidForForm

 ## -description

-Gets a Boolean value that indicates whether the entered or selected value is valid for the form rule associated with the specified element.
+Gets the value of the [AutomationProperties.IsDataValidForForm](automationproperties_isdatavalidforform.md) property for the specified [DependencyObject](../windows.ui.xaml/dependencyobject.md).

 Equivalent WinUI method: [Microsoft.UI.Xaml.Automation.AutomationProperties.GetIsDataValidForForm](/windows/winui/api/microsoft.ui.xaml.automation.automationproperties.getisdatavalidforform).

 ## -parameters

 ### -param element

 The element for which to get data validation.

 ## -returns

 A Boolean value that indicates whether the entered or selected value is valid for the form rule associated with the object specified by the *element* parameter.

 ## -remarks